btuhany/DragonSouls-Unity3D/README.md

 # Dragon Souls - Unity3D
 [Gameplay Video](https://youtu.be/3ClnxE3wdPI) https://youtu.be/3ClnxE3wdPI <br>
 I attempted to create a third-person action game in Unity inspired by God of War, featuring Souls-like mechanics.
+I paid careful attention to optimizing the game.
 I used entirely free assets for this project.
 I found sound effects on the freesound website and royalty-free sounds on YouTube, often manipulating or combining them using digital audio workstations (DAW).
 I also made minor adjustments to obtain the desired animations.
 For the terrain, I prepared it using brushes and stamps, and I struggled mainly during the stage of finding suitable textures for the terrain.
 When using free assets, it can be challenging to maintain control over the artistic appearance of your game and ensure that different assets are cohesive.
 Nevertheless, I am satisfied with the Fortnite-like appearance that resulted. <br>

 I aimed to model the game's combat after God of War (2018).
 Since I couldn't find a suitable axe asset, I used a sword.
 Apart from that, I attempted to recreate various Souls mechanics within Unity. <br>
 Since I didn't plan the game in the beginning (it was just a project for trying some mechanics), some code patterns and principles have not been implemented perfectly, I'm aware of that.
 Also because of the same reason, I used both a state machine and a behavior tree structure.
 Skeleton enemies utilize the state machine, while other enemies use a different the behavior tree structures.